Nine pictures from Sunderland little ones' first ever days at school in 2011

 And as the new school year beckons for another intake of wide-eyed youngsters, we delved into the Sunderland Echo archives to find photos of new starters in 2011.

-Have a look at these nine photos which our photographers took at schools including St Benet’s, Valley Road, George Washington and Barnes Infants.
+Have a look at these 9 photos which our photographers took at schools including St Benet’s, Valley Road, Grangetown and Barnes Infants.

 Page 1 of 3